stghn/awesome-R/README.md

 * [lubridate](http://cran.r-project.org/web/packages/lubridate/index.html) - A set of functions to work with dates and times.
 * [stringi](http://www.rexamine.com/resources/stringi/) - ICU based string processing package.
 * [stringr](https://github.com/hadley/stringr) -  Consistent API for string processing.
-* [vroom] (https://www.tidyverse.org/blog/2019/05/vroom-1-0-0/) - The fastest delimited reader for your R data-manipulation.
+* [vroom](https://www.tidyverse.org/blog/2019/05/vroom-1-0-0/) - The fastest delimited reader for your R data-manipulation.
+* [purrr](https://purrr.tidyverse.org/) - It is part of tidyverse package and is a toolkit to apply functions for iteration.
+* [forcats](https://forcats.tidyverse.org/) - Provides a suite of tools that solve common problems with factors, including changing the order of levels or the values
+* [tidymodels](https://rviews.rstudio.com/2019/06/19/a-gentle-intro-to-tidymodels/)- This package includes a group of packages to make all the tasks around fitting the model much easier.

 ## Graphic Displays
 *Packages for showing data.*